meg-gutshall/vc-rust-learning-cohort/notes/20_final_project.md

 # 20. Final Project: Building a Multithreaded Web Server

-## Reading

-### The Rust Programming Language – 20.
-Final Project: Building a Multithreaded Web Server
+## 20.1.
+Building a Single-Threaded Web Server

-## Code

-You can build the project suggested in the book, or create something completely yours!
+## 20.2.
+Turning Our Single-Threaded Server into a Multithreaded Server

+## 20.3.
+Graceful Shutdown and Cleanup